nuxt-community/auth-module/docs/schemes/oauth2.md

 Here you set the expiration time of the refresh token, in **seconds**.
 This time will be used if for some reason we couldn't decode the token to get the expiration date.

-Default time is 30 days.
+By default is set to 30 days.

 ### `responseType`

-By default is `token`.
+- Default: `token`

 If you use `code` you may have to implement a server side logic to sign the response code.

 ### `accessType`